secureblue/secureblue/README.md

   ```
 ### Post-install

-The following command is available to append kernel boot parameters that apply additional hardening:
+The following command is available to append kernel boot parameters that apply additional hardening (reboot required):

 ```
 just set-kargs-hardening